iitanmay/iitanmay.com/_pages/research.md

              muted=true
           %}
           <div class="caption">
-            Evolution of a turbulent fountain (green) in a uniformly dense ambient.
+            Video 1: Evolution of an impinging turbulent fountain (green) in a uniformly dense ambient.
 The data is from an LES computation conducted using SOMAR.
           </div>
         </div>